 Top Takeaways

 Looking for your soulful-eyed pet soulmate?
-Then you and the Brussels Griffon are MFEO.
-This spirited and dedicated pup will love being by your side at all times, whether you’re running errands or chilling around your home.
+The Brussels Griffon is a spirited and dedicated pup who will love being by your side at all times, whether you’re running errands or chilling around your home.
 Great for families with older kids, the Brussels Griffon, with outsized swagger that belies their size and star-power to spare, might just be the cutest member of your household.

 Expert input provided by veterinarian Ted Vlahos, DVM, of Burnham Park Animal Hospital, and certified dog trainer Gayle Cosentino, CGC, CCGC, owner of It’s a ‘Paws’-Itive Thing dog training.